alextana/vue-url-sync/README.md

 # use-query-ref

-A lightweight utility for syncing state with URL query parameters in Vue applications.
+Sync your Vue state with URL query parameters automatically.
+When your state changes, the URL updates.
+When the URL changes, your state updates.

 ## Features